In this instance, I’m using a Windows 10 laptop with a precision touchpad. Here’s how to turn off the touchpad:

 Find and expand “Mice and other pointing devices.”

 Right-click on the entry that belongs to the touchpad.
-Disable it.
+Please disable it.

-Note: In order to enable the touchpad, you must enable the above entry.
+Note: To enable the touchpad, you must enable the above entry.

-In the BIOS settings of your laptop, look for the “Internal Pointing Device” option or something similar with respect to the touchpad.
+In the BIOS settings of your laptop, look for the “Internal Pointing Device” option or something similar concerning the touchpad.

 Save your BIOS settings after disabling that option.